XRPLF/xrpl-dev-portal/content/use-cases/use-an-escrow-as-a-smart-contract.md

 Let's use this scenario to help illustrate this use case: A party planner uses smart contracts to manage payments from party hosts to party vendors.
 Specifically, the party planner wants to use a smart contract to have the party host pay the party band 2000 XRP once they are done with their set.

 In this use case, the party host is the sender of the escrow, the party band is the receiver of the escrow, and the party planner is playing the role of an _oracle_.
 In the context of smart contracts, an oracle is a neutral third-party agent that can verify real-world events to either fulfill or invalidate a smart contract.
-This use case uses a human oracle for illustrative purposes, but in real-life, a software application would more likely play the role of the oracle to automate the process.
+This use case uses a human oracle for illustrative purposes, but in real-life, a software application would more likely play the role of the oracle.

 Using an XRP Ledger escrow to provide this smart contract is a great arrangement because the party planner, as the third-party oracle, never "holds" the funds as one might in a traditional escrow arrangement, and can't possibly take the funds for themselves.